loomio/loomio-deploy/README.md

 # Deploy your own Loomio

-This repo contains a docker-compose configuration for running Loomio on your own server.
+This repo contains a docker-compose configuration to run your own Loomio server.

+It can all run on a single host via docker and docker-compose, complete with an SSL certificate via letsencrypt.

 If you just want a local install of Loomio for development, see [Setting up a Loomio development environment](https://help.loomio.org/en/dev_manual/setup_dev_environment/).

-It runs multiple services on a single host with docker and docker-compose.
-It automatically issues an SSL certificate for you via the amazing [letsencrypt.org](https://letsencrypt.org/).

 ## What you'll need
 * Root access to a server, on a public IP address, running a recent Ubuntu with at least 1GB RAM (2GB recommended).